 The nose is made of many types of tissue, which makes rhinoplasty especially difficult for the untrained surgeon.
 The nasal framework consists primarily of cartilage, which forms the lower two-thirds of the nose and the anterior septum.
 Complexity is created by the many individual pieces of cartilage, their unique shapes, and the strong connective tissue that holds them together.
 Bone is also important, forming the upper one-third of the nose and posterior septum.
 The nose also has the pink, moist tissue on the inside – the “mucosa” – and several small muscles that affect its shape.
 Most, if not all, of these tissues need to be altered during a rhinoplasty surgery, so the skin will lay down over them in consistent manner, and the nasal appearance and function will improve.

-When you arrive at our San Francisco office, you will be asked to complete a detailed questionnaire about your medical and surgical history.
+When you arrive at our Oakland office, you will be asked to complete a detailed questionnaire about your medical and surgical history.
 Dr. Kabaker will then take standardized photographs, and examine the outside and inside of your nose.
 Most importantly, you will be given ample time to describe your complaints, and to learn about your proposed procedure and how it might help you.
 Our doctors will also use a state of the art computer photo alteration program to predict your surgical outcome.

 As mentioned elsewhere in this website, we stress patient education.
 So, during the consultation, you will learn a great deal about the anatomic considerations that cause your complaints, how they will be changed, what you will experience during the recovery, and your risks and alternatives to treatment.
 You will be given much information in writing, and we are always available for a second consultation, if you wish to review anything.